renancavalieri/pollus-pixie/README.md

 **Why a fork?**

 Because I needed these features and had no time to propose it to the originals developers.
-Also it could break a lot of projects that are currently using pecee/pixie (4.x.x).
-I can collaborate with the original project and help implement these new features (if the author wants) on a next major release.
+I can collaborate with the original project and help implement these new features (**if the author wants**).

 ## New features example